Skip to main content

 Shawarma (شاورما)

-While originating in the Levant, shawarma is ubiquitous and beloved in Saudi Arabia.
-Marinated meat (chicken, beef, or lamb) stacked on a vertical rotisserie, slowly roasted, then shaved off in thin slices.
-Wrapped in flatbread with tahini sauce, vegetables, pickles, and sometimes fries.
-Saudi shawarma shops often open late into the night.
-Quick, affordable, and satisfying.
-Each shawarma stand has its own marinade recipe and sauce combinations.
+Shawarma comes from the Levant but is everywhere in Saudi Arabia.
+Marinated meat, whether chicken, beef, or lamb, stacks on a vertical rotisserie, roasts slowly, then gets shaved off in thin slices.
+It is wrapped in flatbread with tahini sauce, vegetables, pickles, and sometimes fries.
+Saudi shawarma shops tend to stay open late into the night, and they are quick and cheap.
+Every stand keeps its own marinade and sauce combinations.

 Allergens: